Industry

 That something else is what separates an assistant that serves a global audience from one that only speaks at it.
 Here is what actually matters, grounded in the data and in what we see every day at Invent.

-Multilingual AI is a business decision, not a nice-to-have
+Multilingual customer support is a business decision, not a nice-to-have

 Start with the stakes.
 In a May 2025 survey of 1,000 US decision-makers at companies operating internationally, DeepL found that 69% had daily operations disrupted by language challenges they did not see coming, 61% were forced to delay or limit global expansion because of language barriers, and nearly 40% report annual costs between $500K and $2M from language issues.
 95% now call AI-driven language tools an essential investment.
 Language stopped being a translation line item and became a growth constraint.